-The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of the TOPIX Net Total Return Index (the "Benchmark").
+The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of the MSCI World Climate Paris Aligned Net USD Index (the "Benchmark").
 In determining the ESG score of the Sub-Fund and the Benchmark, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
+In addition the Sub-Fund aims to reducing the carbon intensity of its portfolio by aligning its carbon footprint intensity to that of the Benchmark.
 The Benchmark is a broad market index which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the Sub-Fund.
-No ESG Benchmark has been designated.